kgdunn/pid-book/univariate-review/univariate-review.rst

 	\vspace{3cm}

-- The bacterial count per cubic inch, in packages of meat product shipped over the last year:
+- The bacterial count per cubic inch, in packages of meat product shipped over the last year from your meat processing facility:

 .. raw:: latex